audiomuze/tagminder/README.md

 - modularise code, a single file is fast becomeing unmanageable

-- fix update failure bug in live_in_subtitle_means_live()
+- ~~fix update failure bug in live_in_subtitle_means_live()~~

 - incorporate metadata normalisation routines to standardise case of track TITLE, PERFORMER, COMPOSER & LABEL metadata.
 Investigate whether MBID obviates this need in Logitechmediaserver

 - leverage cosine similarity to generate potential duplicates/ variations on performer name in contributor metadata requiring manual tagging intervention.
-In development!
+In progress!

 - add MusicBrainz identifiers to all ARTIST, PERFORMER, COMPOSER, LYRICIST, WRITER, LABEL, WORK, PART and ALBUMARTIST tags leveraging a download of tables from the MusicBrainz database

-- ~consider adding musicbrainz_composerid for future app use~

 - remember to search for ARTIST and ALBUMARTIST with \\ where musicbrainz_artistid and musicbrainz_albumartistid not like \\ to ensure additional MBID’s are added where appropriate